0x444454/Commodore-6309/README.md

 ![clock adjustment and quadrature](media/2024-10-05_clocks.jpg)

 A GAL16V8 is used to translate some 6510 signals to 6309 signals.
 NOTE: The pictures here are old (pre-GAL), and show 74x logic chips.
 Pictures will be updated soon.

-Note that the picture has a lot of extra wires used to experiment and to feed the logic probe.
+Also note a lot of extra wires used to experiment and to feed the logic probe.

 ![clock adjustment and quadrature](media/2024-10-05_circuit_1.jpg)